Last Updated on

 No trip to Hong Kong would be complete without eating some Dim Sum.
 Whilst Dim Sum is traditionally more or a brunch food to be enjoyed with tea, there’s no reason why you shouldn’t eat it later on in the day as many people do now.

 There are many, many places in Hong Kong offering Dim Sum as you’d expect.
-They vary in price range and tastiness but one of places that you’ll see recommended pretty much everywhere is Tim Ho Wan.
+They vary in price range and tastiness but one of the places that you’ll see recommended pretty much everywhere is Tim Ho Wan.

 A £10 Michelin Star dinner for two?
 If you know of somewhere that can beat that, let me know!